-The Law on Publishing (2000) is designed to remedy shortcomings in the publishing and printing industry, and to supply the lack of comprehensive legislation in this sector.
-Its central aim is to revive the country’s ailing publishing industry.
+The Law on Publishing (2000) is designed to remedy shortcomings in the publishing and printing industry and supply the lack of comprehensive legislation in this sector.
 The Act lays down the main principles of state policy, specifies the state’s duties, defines optimum approaches to the organisation and running of publishing and printing activities, and formulates principles to govern relations between operatives in this area.
-Geared to the economic realities of the country’s situation, and practical in its whole approach, it holds promise for the future of publishing and printing in Azerbaijan.